Code-Institute-Submissions/DennisSchenkel-PP2/README.md

 - **Navigation**
     - On the front page is only one button to start the process.
-    - On all steps within the process the user has two buttons to use.
+    - On all steps within the process, the user has two buttons to use.
         - Next step
         - Previous step
-    - On the final result page the "Next step" button is called "Restart" and redirects to the index.html
+    - On the final result page, the "Next step" button is called "Restart" and redirects to the index.html
     - On the right side of the footer on every page is a link to the imprint.html

 - **Step 1: Profession selection**
-    - The profession of the taget group can be selected by using a dropdown menu
+    - The profession of the target group can be selected by using a dropdown menu
-    - The level of seniority has to be choosen by using one of four radio buttons
+    - The level of seniority has to be chosen by using one of four radio buttons
-        - If no seniority level was selected, an alert is triggerd and proceesing is not possible until one was selected
+        - If no seniority level was selected, an alert is triggered and proceeding is not possible until one was selected

 - **Step 2: Platform selection**
     - Logos change color when hovering over them
         - Done by changing the opacity since the image has a color itself
-    - When selected, the colore changes permanently
+    - When selected, the color changes permanently
         - Done by changing the opacity since the image has a color itself
     - Logos can be deselected and change back their color.
     - At least one platform has to be selected.
-Otherwise an alert is triggered and proceeding is not possible until one or more platforms have been selected
+Otherwise, an alert is triggered and proceeding is not possible until one or more platforms have been selected

 - **Step 3: Budget selection**
     - Budget has to be within a reasonable range of a min. of 300€ and a max. of 20.000€
-    - If the choosen budget is not withing that range, an alert is triggerd when trying to go to the next step
+    - If the chosen budget is not within that range, an alert is triggered when trying to go to the next step

 - **Step 4: Results**
     - Results are ordered by the most fitting platform at the top and going down in quality of the match.
     - Each platform has an allocated absolute budget and a percentage of the absolute budget.
     - Each platform result shows the calculated clicks that are to expect for the budget.
-    - Platforms are devided into 5 ranks, depending on the quality of the match.
+    - Platforms are divided into 5 ranks, depending on the quality of the match.
 The ranks are:
         - Top platform
         - Second best platform
         - Okay platforms
         - Not good platforms
         - Don't use platforms
-    - If non of the top platforms for the choosen profession has been selected by the user, on the button of the page will appear a recommendation for what additional top platform to use beside the already selected ones.
+    - If none of the top platforms for the chosen profession has been selected by the user, on the button of the page will appear a recommendation for what additional top platform to use beside the already selected ones.

 - **Imprint page**
     - Only as placeholder for later

-### Logic features
+### Logic Features

 **Multipliers and average Cost per Click**
-- Six professions can be selected and more can be added by editing the seperate JS file.
+- Six professions can be selected and more can be added by editing the separate JS file.
-- Each profession has four levels of seniority that can be selected, each with a seniority multiplier asigned to it.
+- Each profession has four levels of seniority that can be selected, each with a seniority multiplier assigned to it.
 - Every profession has a demand multiplier assigned that indicated the demand for talent of this profession in the market.
-- The sum of demand and seniority multiplier is later multiplied with the average platform Cost per Click (CPC) to demonstate rising costs with higher seniority and more demanded talent.
+- The sum of demand and seniority multiplier is later multiplied with the average platform Cost per Click (CPC) to demonstrate rising costs with higher seniority and more demanded talent.

 **Platform rating and budget allocation**